October is often a busy month, as temperatures start to dip many of us start preparing our gardens for the winter weather ahead.

 Feed the birds

 If you aren’t already feeding the birds in your garden, now is the time to start.
+Important and essential within October Gardening Jobs.
 Consider putting up bird feeders around your garden to help out wild birds during the colder months.
 Birds can lose up to 10% of their weight overnight during very cold temperatures, so they need all the help they can get.

 For hassle free bird feeding try refillable Peckish Complete Easy Feeder, pre-filled and ready to use, suitable for hanging on a tree or placing at a dining station.